-AI Marketplace Listings: Facebook, Craigslist, Local Templates
+AI Marketplace Listings: Facebook, Xianyu, Vinted Templates

 The task

-You are selling a single item on Facebook Marketplace, Craigslist, OfferUp, Gumtree, Vinted, or a local Telegram group.
+You are selling a single item on Facebook Marketplace, Craigslist, OfferUp, Gumtree, Vinted, Xianyu, or a local Telegram group.
 You need a short listing — usually 50-100 words — that gives enough detail to filter out tire-kickers, signals you are trustworthy, and answers the questions every buyer asks (pickup, payment, condition).

 Each platform demands a different listing style